ppatoria/interview/move_semantics.md

 This is known as "perfect forwarding".

 Remember, misuse of `std::forward` and `std::move` can lead to subtle bugs and performance issues, so it's important to understand what they do and use them appropriately.

+# Return Value Optimization (RVO) and Named Return Value Optimization (NRVO):
+   are compiler optimizations that eliminate unnecessary copying and moving of objects when they are returned from functions, thereby improving performance.

+## Return Value Optimization (RVO)
+   RVO applies when a function returns a temporary object.
+   Instead of creating the object in the local scope and then copying or moving it to the caller's scope, the compiler constructs the object directly in the location where the caller expects it.
+   This means no copy or move constructor is called.
+   These optimizations are part of the compiler's efforts to reduce overhead and improve the efficiency of C++ programs, especially when dealing with objects that are expensive to copy.
+   It's important to note that while these optimizations are common, they are not guaranteed in all situations except where mandated by the C++17 standard.
+   Therefore, writing code that relies on these optimizations is generally discouraged.
+   Instead, write clear and maintainable code, and let the compiler decide when to apply these optimizations.

+   **Example of RVO:**

+    ```cpp
+    class Widget {
+    public:
+        Widget();
+        Widget(const Widget&);
+    };

+    Widget createWidget() {
+        return Widget(); // Temporary object
+    }

+    int main() {
+        Widget w = createWidget(); // RVO applies here
+    }
+    ```

+   In this example, the `Widget` returned by `createWidget()` is constructed directly in the location of `w` in `main()`, so no copy or move operation is performed.

+## Named Return Value Optimization (NRVO)
+   NRVO is similar to RVO but applies when the function returns a named object (not a temporary).
+   The compiler can optimize away the copy or move if it can determine that the named object's lifetime does not extend beyond the return statement.

+   **Example of NRVO:**

+    ```cpp
+    Widget createWidget() {
+        Widget w; // Named object
+        // ... possibly more code involving w ...
+        return w; // NRVO can apply here
+    }

+    int main() {
+        Widget w = createWidget(); // NRVO applies here
+    }
+    ```

+   In this case, `w` inside `createWidget()` may be constructed directly in the location of `w` in `main()`.

+## Limitations and Scenarios

+### Multiple Return Paths
+    When a function has multiple return paths with different named objects, the compiler cannot apply NRVO because it cannot predict which object will be returned.

+    ```cpp
+    class Widget {
+    public:
+        Widget();
+        Widget(const Widget&);
+    };

+    Widget createWidget(bool condition) {
+        Widget a;
+        Widget b;
+        if (condition) {
+            return a; // Return path 1
+        } else {
+            return b; // Return path 2
+        }
+    }
+    ```

+   In this example, the compiler cannot apply NRVO because it cannot construct both `a` and `b` in the caller's space.

+### Conditional Returns
+    When the returned object is conditionally created within different scopes, NRVO may not apply because the compiler might not be able to unify the return value's location.

+    ```cpp
+    Widget createWidget(bool condition) {
+        if (condition) {
+            Widget a;
+            // ... work with a ...
+            return a; // Return path 1
+        } else {
+            Widget b;
+            // ... work with b ...
+            return b; // Return path 2
+        }
+    }
+    ```
+   Here, `a` and `b` are created in separate conditional scopes, making it difficult for the compiler to apply NRVO.

+### Side Effects
+    If the copy/move constructor has side effects, RVO and NRVO can change the observable behavior of the program.
+    However, the C++ standard allows RVO and NRVO to elide these side effects.

+    ```cpp
+    class Widget {
+    public:
+        Widget() {}
+        Widget(const Widget&) { std::cout << "Widget copied\n"; }
+    };

+    Widget createWidget() {
+        Widget w;
+        // ... work with w ...
+        return w; // NRVO may elide the copy constructor call
+    }

+    int main() {
+        Widget w = createWidget(); // The side effect may be elided
+    }
+    ```

+   In this example, if NRVO is applied, the message "Widget copied" may not be printed, even though the copy constructor has a side effect.

+## C++17 and Beyond
+   Starting with C++17, RVO is mandatory in certain scenarios, such as when returning a temporary object directly.
+   This means the compiler must apply RVO and the copy/move constructor need not be present or accessible.

+   **Example with C++17:**

+    ```cpp
+    Widget createWidget() {
+        return Widget(); // RVO is mandatory here
+    }
+    ```

+   In this C++17 example, even if `Widget`'s copy/move constructor is deleted or private, the code will compile because RVO is guaranteed.